fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11a.md

 In GitHub merging a branch back to the main branch of software is quite often happening using a mechanism called <i>pull request</i>, where the developer who has done some changes is requesting the changes to be merged to the mainline.
 Once the pull request, or PR as we often write, is made or <i>opened</i>, another developer checks that all is ok and <i>merges</i> the PR.

-If you have proposed changes to the material material of this course, you have already made a pull request!
+If you have proposed changes to the material of this course, you have already made a pull request!

 #### Build